 Steering group for the PSP in coeliac disease

 Membership of the steering group includes patients, parent/carers and clinicians with direct, relevant experience of coeliac disease.
-The steering group is responsible for overseeing and guiding the activity of the priority setting partnership; raising awareness of the PSP, assisting with the checking and collating of uncertainties, participation in the workshop and taking the final research priorities to funders.
+The steering group is responsible for overseeing and guiding the activity of the priority setting partnership; raising awareness of the PSP, assisting with the checking and collating of uncertainties, participating in the final workshop and taking the research priorities to funders.

 Members of the Steering Group